devajsanghvi15/Wynk-Music-App/README.md

 |4.|Brute Force Algorithm|This is the most basic and simplest type of algorithm.
 In the end it definitely gives the optimal solution.|-|O(N)|
 |5.|Array of Structures|It is used to store the names of recently searched songs and display them when required.|O(N)|O(N)|

-Note: To run the code download "code and essentials.zip" and unzip it in one folder.
+Note: To run the code download all files in one folder.
 Then run main.c